openhab-scripters/openhab-helper-libraries/README.md

 The ESH rule engine structures rules as _Modules_ (Triggers, Conditions, Actions).
 Jython rules can use rule Modules that are already present in ESH, and can define new Modules that can be used outside of JSR223 scripting.
 Take care not to confuse ESH Modules with Jython modules.
+In decreasing order of complexity, rules can be created using the [raw Automation API](#raw-esh-automation-api), [extensions](#using-Jython-extensions), and [rule and trigger decorators](#rule-and-trigger-decorators).
+The detais for all of these methods are included here for reference, but the section on [decorators](#rule-and-trigger-decorators) should be all that is needed for creating your rules.

 ### Raw ESH Automation API
 <ul>